GeneralCP/ViveroEopti/README.md

 Be patient, the installation may take some time depending on your hardware.
 After installation set the configuration parameters before starting your addon.
 Addon/API should then be running on the http://{HA IP address}:8000

+* Make sure to specify configuration parameters in your addon.
+See the config.md file for a description of all the variables.

 * The addon can also be run stand-alone as a python application.
 This is not recommended since it will still require a connection to a Home assistant instance (to get the data from).
 To run the app stand-alone.
 Download the whole repository to a folder on the PC you would like to run the app on.
 Make sure python 3 and pip is installed.
 In the folder run "pip install -r requirements.txt" to install all required python modules.
 After this you can run "uvicorn main:app --host 0.0.0.0 --port 8000" from the same folder.
 It will start the application on the server.
 The API will be available at the IP address of the server

 * Install the NodeRed flow on your cerbo device's NodeRed installation make sure to change the IP address to the IP of your HA installation in the HTTP request nodes